biofold/ddgun/README.md

+# DDGun - Untrained method for predicting teh stability change upon mutation

-##  Copyright (C) 2019  Ludovica Montanucci, Emidio Capriotti
+  Copyright (C) 2019  Ludovica Montanucci, Emidio Capriotti
-##                      and Piero Fariselli
+                      and Piero Fariselli

-##
-##  This program and all program in this package are free software;
+  This program and all program in this package are free software;
-##  you can redistribute it and/or modify it under the terms of the
-##  GNU General Public License as published by the Free Software
-##  Foundation; either version 2 of the License, or (at your option)
-##  any later version.
+  you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-##
-##  This program is distributed in the hope that it will be useful,
-##  but WITHOUT ANY WARRANTY; without even the implied warranty of
-##  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-##  GNU General Public License for more details.
+  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-##
-##  PLEASE CITE
+  PLEASE CITE

-##
-##  Montanucci L, Capriotti E, Frank Y, Ben-Tal N, Fariselli P. (2019).
+  Montanucci L, Capriotti E, Frank Y, Ben-Tal N, Fariselli P. (2019).
-##  DDGun: an untrained method for the prediction of protein stability
-##  changes upon single and multiple point variations.
+  DDGun: an untrained method for the prediction of protein stability changes upon single and multiple point variations.
-##  BMC Bioinformatics.
+  BMC Bioinformatics.
 20 (Suppl 14): 335.
 PMID:31266447
-##

 - Run DDGun 3D: